warwickchapman/node-red-contrib-sonoff-lan-mode/README.md

 No need for API keys, nor eWeLink cloud connection.
 The only requirement is to have Node-RED in the same network where Sonoff devices are installed.

+## Compatibility WARNING

+Please note that this only works with Sonoff "DIY" compatible devices, currently [Basic R3, RF R3, Mini R3, D1 and energy meter and bulbs](https://sonoff.tech/diy-developer/).

+You will need to prepare the device for DIY mdoe following the instructions from Sonoff at: https://sonoff.tech/diy-developer/

 ## Install

 You can install this node directly from the "Manage Palette" menu in the Node-RED interface.